wp-plugins/polymer-components/readme.txt

 This plugin allows to add Polymer elements in your posts and pages.
 The same components used in Android Lollypop.
 You can use the HTML editor with the Polymer tags or the shortcode *[poly]* for all the elements.
 The correct HTML libraries will be loaded automatically when you use a Polymer tag.
 Polymer documentation page: http://www.polymer-project.org/

+Notice: Polymer is still in developer preview so some constructs may change in future and a modern browser is required to run Polymer apps.

 Features:

 * Polymer tags directly available (core & paper) in posts and pages with the HTML editor;
+* Polymer widget;
 * [poly] shortcode to access to the Polymer tags;
 * auto import the necessary HTML components;
 * Javascript editor in posts / pages admin;
+* CSS editor in posts / pages admin;
+* autop on/off option;
+* template override on/off option;
 * documentation links for each tag.

 Shortcode syntax: [poly ELEMENT-TAG ELEMENT-OPTIONS]